Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 EXCLUSIVE LIMITED WARRANTY

-Seattle and Portland Flooring by Calcore warrants that its flooring will be free from manufacturying defects and, under normal use and maintenance, will not wear resulting in loss of original pattern.
+Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series Flooring by Calcore warrants that its flooring will be free from manufacturing defects and, under normal use and maintenance, will not wear resulting in loss of original pattern.

 PRE-INSTALLATION LIMITED WARRANTY